juansotojs/PocketWatcher/README.txt

 ## Contributing

-We welcome contributions to PocketWatcher!
+We welcome contributions to N3L!
 Please read our contributing guidelines and submit pull requests for any enhancements.

 ## Support

 For technical support or questions:
-- Email: support@pocketwatcher.com
+- Email: support@n3l.com
-- Discord: [PocketWatcher Community]
+- Discord: [N3L Community]
-- Documentation: [docs.pocketwatcher.com]
+- Documentation: [docs.n3l.com]

 ## License

-PocketWatcher is licensed under the MIT License.
+N3L is licensed under the MIT License.
 See the LICENSE file for more details.

 ---

-Made with ❤️ by the PocketWatcher Team
+Made with ❤️ by the N3L Team